fathomnet/worms-server/README.md

 # worms-server

-Fast [World Register of Marine Species (WoRMS)](https://www.marinespecies.org) name server for FathomNet use.
+Fast [World Register of Marine Species (WoRMS)](https://www.marinespecies.org) name server for [FathomNet](http://fathomnet.org) use.
 Ingests a dump of the WoRMS database and serves out names and tree structures.
 The WoRMS data is simplified on load so that only the "Animalia" branch is used and all extinct species are removed.

 ## Why?

 WoRMS has its own [API](https://www.marinespecies.org/rest/) that is a fantastic resource if you're looking for information about a specific taxa.
-However, its API is missing features that this project addresses.
+However, FathomNet requires some features that are not available in the WoRMS API.
 Most notably:

 - WoRMS has no endpoint to get the taxonomic names that are actually in WoRMS.
 To use that API, you have to already know what you are looking for.
 For web-sites and machine learning applications, we need to be able to ask ["What do you already know about?"](http://fathomnet.org:8888/names).
 - WoRMS has methods to get the direct parent and children of a taxa, but lacks methods to get _all_ the ancestors or descendants.
 This forces WoRMS API users to write their own recursive algorithms on top of the WoRMS API.
 This server provides simple methods to get a complete listing of all [ancestors](http://fathomnet.org:8888/ancestors/Atollidae) or [descendants](http://fathomnet.org:8888/descendants/Atollidae) of any taxa.
 This feature is critical for aggregating machine learning datasets.